 The Wirtanen comet is one of the "hyperactive" comets.
 The Jupiter comet family's celestial wanderer is characterized by high levels of dust and gas emissions - fortunately!
 It is predicted that there may be up to 3 magnitudes at the time of proximity.
 This means that you can even see it from an avarage light polluted place.
 More pessimistic estimates tend to predict brightness between 4-5 magnitudes.

 At the time of the capture, Wirtanen was still quite low in height above the horizon from Hungary, and the weather is not always gracious to me in the December nights, so I decided to capture the approaching comet with remote control (using an Australian robotic telescope).
-It gave a fantastic sight: a 30' coma with a narrow almost two degrees tail.
+It gave a fantastic sight: a 30' coma with a narrow almost two degree long tail.

 In determining the exposures, I tried to use short shutter speeds to make the comet's own movement, otherwise fast, in the pictures insignificant.
 Interestingly, the 14.2 magnitude NGC 965 spiral galaxy can be discovered in the field of view, but there are also a number of PGC-flagged galaxies.